 Why royalty reigns

-Princesses are the number one costume for seven years running – and this year is no exception.
-According to National Retail Foundation, more than 6 million kids will be a traditional or Disney princess.
+Princesses are the number one costume for 11 years running – and this year is no exception.
+According to National Retail Foundation, more than 3.2 million kids will be princesses.
 Why so many tiara-wearers in this democratic nation?

 But the root cause goes deeper, says Foster, and this helps explain more than just the princess phase.
 “Kids have very little power, if you think about it,” Foster says.
 Thus, it’s only natural that kids are drawn to personas with power for their costumes.